epivenpro/epivenpro.github.io/_posts/2017-02-26-intro-to-tdd.md

 [TDD](https://en.wikipedia.org/wiki/Test-driven_development) stands for Test-Driven Development and is a discipline where the primary idea is to write tests before writing any production code.

-This might seem weird at firts.
+This might seem weird at first.
 It did to me too.
 But after playing around a bit with Puppet module testing, I am, as it seems, infinitely intrigued by the concept.

 On a quest to discover more, I came across this video: [The Three Laws of TDD](https://youtu.be/AoIfc5NwRks).